Exhibits and Activities

 Series of knitted wall hangings depicting James Clerk Maxwell, D'arcy Wentworth Thompson, Mary Somerville, Ada Lovelace and other Victorian scientists with Scottish connections.

-Scarves, wraps, headbands, cowls and mitts featuring mathematically generated patterns, specifically Rule 30 from Wolfram's 1-D cellular automata list and the Pulsar from Conway's Game of Life 2-D automaton.
+Scarves, wraps, headbands, cowls and mitts featuring mathematically generated patterns, specifically Rule 30 from Wolfram's 1-D cellular automata list.
 The aim of this project is to use these patterns for their visual appeal.
-The Pulsar motif bears a striking resemblance to traditional Fair Isle and Shetland patterns so Madeleine is working towards a traditional sweater collection using the mathematical patterns.
+There are some examples in the Knitted Scarves gallery

 A growing collection of objects, both practical and sculptural, made by applying mathematical ideas to knitting, crochet, patchwork and other crafts.
 The collection is available for exhibition and Madeleine is happy to conduct workshops based around these ideas for galleries, museums and science festivals.
 If you are interested in booking a Mathscraft even, please contact Madeleine directly.